GIVING CODE: ACM1608

 About the project

-As a member of Foods Resource Bank (FRB), Nazarene Compassionate Ministries is part of a unique partnership that provides a way for individuals, churches, and communities in the U.S. to respond to world hunger in practical, tangible ways.
+As a member of Growing Hope Globally, Nazarene Compassionate Ministries is part of a unique partnership that provides a way for individuals, churches, and communities in the U.S. to respond to world hunger in practical, tangible ways.
 You can engage in lasting, sustainable solutions through a Growing Project.